crossbowerbt/NewlispWin32Api/README.md

 ---

 This project imports into the newlisp context `WIN32` the mappings for the Win32 native APIs, i.e. the functions and enumerations contained in the gdi32.dll, user32.dll and other DLLs of windows.
-You can find the bindings in the files under are cointained under https://github.com/crossbowerbt/NewlispWin32Api/tree/main/Win32HeadersNewlisp.
+You can find the bindings in the files under are cointained under [Win32HeadersNewlisp](Win32HeadersNewlisp).

-To use the library is very simple, here is the example cointained in https://github.com/crossbowerbt/NewlispWin32Api/blob/main/MessageBox.nl:
+To use the library is very simple, here is the example cointained in [MessageBox.nl](MessageBox.nl):
 ```
 #!/bin/newlisp